dong25/cleaningdata_assignment/CodeBook.md

 kurtosis(): kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequenc

-##Data transformation
+##Data Transformation

 ###For each of the training and test sets of data, the following data manipulation are performed:
 - subject, activity and the test results are merged into one table;
-- the column headings of the 561 features are replaced with the feature names
+- the column headings of the 561 features are replaced with the feature names.

 ###The combined training and test tables are then merged into a single table.
 The following data processing then take place
 - replaced activity code with activity names;
 - extracted only features that are mean of standard deviations;